Automotive Collision Repair Assistant I

 - Transfer of previous post secondary credits will be determined by the registrar

 - Student Performance/Graduation Requirements: Students must maintain a 2.0 grade point average and complete all required courses to graduate

-This course introduces the various mechanical and electrical systems found on vehicles typically requiring repair of damages incurred through automobile collisions.
+This course introduces suspension and steering, braking, and drive train systems found on vehicles typically requiring repair of damages incurred through automobile collisions.